 """

-Check if the network has a multiclass FCFS station.
+Check if the network has an FCFS station that serves multiple classes.

 Args: